DECODEproject/whitepaper/decode-whitepaper.md

 # Functionality

-*To be described based on 1-2 core use cases, e.g. collaborative economy/hospitality (FairBnB) and participatory citizen sensing (Things Network, Fitbit)*

 DECODE is a *platform*, running applications developed by third parties.
 Data can be shared (in a controlled and responsible manner) between these applications.

 Main goals
 - citizens manage access to their (personal) data
 - citizens know who accessed their (personal) data
-- ...
+- applications can record transactions that are resilient and have verifiable integrity

 The architecture must be secure and privacy friendly enough to host different sensitive applications in parallel.

+*To be described based on 1-2 core use cases, e.g. collaborative economy/hospitality (FairBnB) and participatory citizen sensing (Things Network, Fitbit)*

+3 exemplar use cases / demo apps:

+- A) Citizen Sensing - Air quality for a location
+- B) Asset sharing / renting (TBD, equivalent of FairBnB)
+- C) Complex privacy (TBD, either in terms of participants or varying based on context)

 # Architecture overview